spring-media/storybook-addon-image-snapshots/README.md

 ### Testing with a local static storybook build

-There are a few thing that has to be changed in order to test a static build of storybook:
+There are a few things that has to be changed in order to test a static build of storybook:

 ```sh
 docker run -p 9222:3000 -d --rm --name chrome -v $(pwd)/storybook-static/:/opt/storybook-static browserless/chrome